BLS vs CPR: What is the Best for Ontario healthcare

 How long is your card valid?

-- BLS (Canada): 1-year certification cycle is the norm (H&S recommends annual renewal; Red Cross states BLS is valid for one year).
-Many hospitals and schools require you to be current on placement start and at all times while practicing.
-CPR Heart & StrokeCanadian Red Cross
+Typically a 1-year certification cycle.
+Many hospitals and schools require you to be current on placement start and remain current at all times while practicing.

 Which one should you take?

 - Clinical staff (RN, RPN, NP, MD, RT, EMS, PT/OT/SLP in hospitals/clinics, dental teams): Take BLS.
-Check if your employer or school prefers Heart & Stroke specifically.
-Mohawk College
+Check whether Heart & Stroke is specifically preferred.

-- Admin/support roles & non-clinical workplaces: CPR Level C with AED (often within Standard First Aid) satisfies WSIB rules.
-WSIB
+- Admin/support roles & non-clinical workplaces: CPR Level C with AED (often inside Standard First Aid) typically meets WSIB rules.

 2025 Ontario nuance to know

-- Branding matters sometimes: Some postings and advanced courses (ACLS/PALS) explicitly require Heart & Stroke BLS; others accept Red Cross BLS.
+Some postings and advanced courses explicitly require Heart & Stroke BLS; others accept Red Cross BLS.
 Always check the fine print before you book.
-Sunnybrook

 FAQs